Determining your total workforce

 Foreign worker program visas

 H-2A visa holders (seasonal agricultural employees) are exempt from making PFML contributions and are not considered covered individuals.
-Therefore, you’re not required to withhold or remit PFML contributions from your H-2A visa holders.
+You are not required to withhold or send PFML contributions for your H-2A visa holders.

-All other temporary foreign worker visa programs (e.g. H-1B, H-2B, O-1, O-2, etc.) are considered covered individuals (assuming they meet all other criteria above) and you’re required to withhold and remit PFML contributions on their behalf.
+All other temporary foreign worker visa programs (e.g. H-1B, H-2B, O-1, O-2, etc.) are considered covered individuals (assuming they meet all other criteria above) and you must withhold and send PFML contributions on their behalf.

 International student and foreign exchange program visas

-International student and foreign exchange program visa holders (e.g. F-1, OPT, J-1, and J-2) are considered covered individuals (assuming they meet all other criteria above) and you’re required to withhold and remit PFML contributions on their behalf when these employees are permitted to work in the United States.
+International student and foreign exchange program visa holders (e.g. F-1, OPT, J-1, and J-2) are considered covered individuals (assuming they meet all other criteria above) and you must withhold and send PFML contributions on their behalf.

 Counting your workforce for Professional Employment Organizations (PEOs)